wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

 "Then, include that style object in the array passed to the style attribute if the conditions match:"

-er, this means, the array prefare mentioned, is not the style object but the attribute. we can add a pair of square brackets inside the braces.
+Just as we mentioned before, the array , is not exists in `styles` object but the  `style` attribute below:

 ```javascript
 // Inside render
 return (